amulyaojha11/Temperature-Prediction-of-Indian-Cities/Data Visualisation/README.md

 ## Introduction
 In this section, we try to visualize our dataset using python libraries: pandas and matplotlib.
-We create pivot tables and plot them for better visualisation.
+We create pivot tables and plot them for better visualisations.
 We determine if there's any seasonality in our data.
-Seasonality refers to the repeating patterns or cycles of behavior over time.
+Seasonality refer's to the repeating patterns or cycles of behavior over time.

 ## How to visualize the Data?
 - Start with reading the data.